 How to use our website

 If you are having any difficulty using our site please read this page first - it may well answer your query.
+You can also download a quick guide to getting the most out of the site.

 A cookie is a small text file that your web browser stores on your computer; it can track your movements around a website.
 Prospect's site uses a temporary cookie which remembers that you have logged in.
 It enables you to move from members-only content to public content and vice-versa, without being required to log in again.
 At the end of your browser session, the cookie is deleted.
 Find out how to enable cookies in your web browser.